al-broco/mimosa-jscs/README.md

       }
     }

-The following configuration will check according to the Crockford preset and also check that all comments starts with a capital letter:
+The following configuration will lint according to the Crockford preset and also check that all comments starts with a capital letter:

     jscs: {